TPI Composites: Court Confirms Liquidating Plan for Vestas Assets

 Turkish subsidiary sale.
 The first transaction closed on September 10, 2025, 30 days after the filing.
 XCS Composites L.L.C-FZ, a UAE-based entity, acquired TPI's two Turkish subsidiaries—TPI Kompozit Kanat Sanayi ve Ticaret A.S. and TPI Kompozit Kanat 2 Uretim Sanayi ve Ticaret Limited Sirketi—through TPI Holdings Switzerland GmbH.
 The sale value was EUR 92.9 million, with XCS assuming all liabilities including approximately EUR 71.2 million in Turkish bank debt.
 Approximately 2,700 employees transferred with the assets, and the transaction included the field service inspection and repair business that formerly comprised the majority of TPI's EMEA segment.

 Bid procedures and sale timeline.
-For TPI's remaining core operations, the debtors established a formal bid process with a bid procedures order entered September 30, 2025.
+For TPI's remaining core operations, the debtors filed a sale motion and established a formal bid process with a bid procedures order entered September 30, 2025.
 The schedule established an October 22, 2025 bid deadline at 5:00 PM CT, an October 27, 2025 auction date at 9:00 AM CT at Weil, Gotshal & Manges LLP's New York offices, a sale objection deadline of October 31, 2025, and a sale hearing scheduled for November 5, 2025 at 1:00 PM CT.

 Vestas as stalking horse and sole bidder.
 Vestas Wind Systems A/S was selected as the stalking horse bidder for TPI's Mexican subsidiaries—TPI Mexico V LLC and TPI Mexico VI LLC—plus U.S. and Indian property.
 Vestas, accounting for 35% of TPI's 2024 revenue as the company's largest customer, was selected to acquire manufacturing capacity dedicated to its blade production.
 No competing qualified bids materialized during the auction process.
 On December 12, 2025, TPI filed an auction cancellation notice, and Vestas remained the sole buyer for the company's core manufacturing assets.